 - Events (on campus or off) at which alcohol will be available must be registered and arrangements approved by the Special Events Registration Committee at least four weeks in advance of the event.
 [Note that the Office of the Dean of Students will not approve fund raising events at off-campus locations whose primary business is the sale of alcohol (bars), or at any location where money is raised at the door, or through any other arrangement with an establishment involving financial transactions that circumvent the University's accounting system.]

-- On an annual basis, organizers of events at which alcohol will be available must attend Host Responsibility Training, provided by the Office of Wellness Programs & Alcohol Education, prior to its first event of the year 615-34(3-4740).
+- Organizers of events at which alcohol will be available must attend Social Responsibility Training coordinated by the Office of Alcohol, Drug Abuse Prevention prior to the event.

-- Fraternity and sorority events must be registered with the Office of Greek Life, and must comply with the alcohol policies of the pertinent Greek governing body as well as the University.
+- Fraternity and sorority events must be registered with the Office of Greek Life, and must comply with the alcohol policies of the pertinent Greek governing body as well as University policies.

-- Events of religious organizations or affiliated ministries, which employ exceptions to state law regarding the age requirement for consumption of alcohol, must be registered with the Office of University Chaplain and Religious Life.
+- Events of religious organizations or affiliated ministries which employ exceptions to state law regarding the age requirement for consumption of alcohol must be registered with the Religious Life office.

-- The sale of alcoholic beverages is prohibited with the exception of occasions for which the Special Events Registration Committee has approved the engagement of a licensed vendor.
+- The sale of alcoholic beverages by individuals or student groups is prohibited.
 This prohibition includes the sale of tickets that can be traded for alcoholic beverages, or the sale of t-shirts required for entry into an event where alcohol is distributed, or any scheme masking the distribution of alcohol.
-(See “Events that Include the Sale of Alcohol.”)
+(See “Events that Include the Sales of Alcohol,” below.)

 - Any time alcoholic beverages are served or permitted, alternative beverages and food must also be provided during the entire period that alcoholic beverages are available.
 Students organizing the event are responsible for providing nonalcoholic beverages and food.

-- Individuals who wish to invite guests to a gathering in their apartments, suites, or lodges must have authorization from the Area Coordinator for the residential area, or the AC’s designee.
-The authorization forms for these events may be found on the respective Anchor Link pages of the residences in which such gatherings are permitted: Carmichael Towers East suites, Carmichael Towers West, Chaffin Place, Lewis House, Morgan House, and Mayfield Apartments.
-For the event to be authorized, a majority of the hosts must be of legal age to drink alcoholic beverages.
-(See “Party Registration” in Chapter 4, “Residential Life.”)
+- Individuals who wish to invite guests to a gathering in their apartments, suites, or lodges must have authorization from the Area Coordinator or the AC’s designee for the residential area.
+The registration form must be submitted 72 hours in advance of the event: http://www.vanderbilt.edu/ResEd/main/partyregistration.pdf .
+For the event to be authorized for B.Y.O.B., a majority of the hosts must be of legal age to drink alcoholic beverages.

-- In keeping with the University’s policy prohibiting student organizations from making contractual commitments (whether formal, understood, or implied), student organizations may not hold events at off-campus locations without the express approval of the appropriate adviser and the completion of appropriate contractual documents approved by the Dean of Students or the Dean’s designee.
-A number of registered student organizations with oversight from their national organizations have secured exceptions from the Dean of Students to this approval process.
+10. In keeping with the University’s policy prohibiting student organizations from making contractual commitments (whether formal, understood, or implied), student organizations may not hold events at off-campus locations without the expressed approval of the appropriate advisor, and the completion of appropriate contractual documents, approved by the Dean of Students or the Dean’s designee.

-- Undergraduate students who have reached the legal drinking age in the state of Tennessee (21 years old) may possess and consume alcoholic beverages at events registered and approved for consumption on a “bring-your-own” basis.
+- Undergraduate students who have reached the age designated by the state Tennessee (twenty-one years of age) for the legal consumption of alcoholic beverages may possess and consume alcoholic beverages at events registered and approved for consumption on a “bring-your-own” basis.
 B.Y.O.B. practices contemplate that an individual student of drinking age may share alcoholic beverages with a date or a companion who is also of legal drinking age.
 However, any subterfuge or device to evade the spirit of the University policy prohibiting the use of common containers by undergraduates or the provision of alcoholic beverages at undergraduate functions, will subject both students and organizations to disciplinary action.

 - Policies of the student centers prohibit B.Y.O.B. events.
-(See “Events that Include Sales of Alcohol” for alternative arrangements.)
+(See below for alternative arrangements.)

 - Arrangements must be made for a third-party vender to sell alcohol.